Filing requirements

 Principle

-If the number of claims exceeds 10, the applicant must pay the INPI an additional official fee for each claim exceeding this number (i.e., from the 11th claim) (R411-17 CPI, 1°).
+If the number of claims exceeds 10, the applicant must pay an additional official fee to the INPI for each claim exceeding this number (i.e., from the 11th claim onwards) (R411-17 CPI, 1°).

-This official fee is [montant_epo default= »42 € » name= »INPI – claim fee, either at the time of filing or following amendment, from the eleventh claim »] for each claim from the 11th onward (Order of 24 April 2008 on official fees for procedures collected by the INPI, Annex).
+This official fee is 40 € for each claim from the 11th onwards (Order of April 24, 2008 on official fees for procedures collected by the INPI, Annex).

 This official fee is normally due upon filing or amendment of new claims.